How is bone cancer diagnosed?

 MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of tissue and by certain diseases.
 A computer translates the pattern of radio waves given off by the tissues into a very detailed image of parts of the body.
 Sometimes a contrast material called gadolinium is injected into your veins to better see the tumor.

 MRI scans are often the best test for outlining a bone tumor.
 They are also particularly helpful for looking at the brain and spinal cord.
 MRI scans are a little more uncomfortable than CT scans.
 First, they take longer -- often up to an hour.
 Also, you have to be placed inside a tube, which is confining and can upset people with claustrophobia (fear of enclosed spaces).
 The machine also makes a thumping noise that you may find disturbing.
 Some places provide headphones with music to block this out.

 This procedure helps show if a cancer has spread to other bones.
 It can find metastases earlier than regular x-rays.
 Bone scans also can show how much damage the primary cancer has caused in the bone.

-For this test, the patient receives an injection of radioactive material called technetium diphosphonate.
+For this test, the patient receives an injection of radioactive material called technetium diphosphonate (tek-NEE-shee-um die-fos-fuh-nate).
 The amount of radioactivity used is very low and causes no long-term effects.
 This substance is attracted to diseased bone cells throughout the entire skeleton.
-Areas of diseased bone will be seen on the bone scan image as dense, gray to black areas, called "hot spots."
-These areas may suggest metastatic cancer is present, but arthritis, infection, or other bone diseases can also cause a similar pattern.
+Areas of diseased bone will be seen on the bone scan image as dense, gray to black areas, called “hot spots.”
+These areas suggest metastatic cancer is present, but arthritis, infection, or other bone diseases can also cause a similar pattern.
 To distinguish among these conditions, the cancer care team may use other imaging tests or take bone biopsies.